clients / case studies / universities

 What was the result?

 The successful development and implementation of the ATRAP tool helps drive limited human collection teams to confirm or deny enemy courses of action.
-The ATRAP program is currently being evaluated for use in the field by military intelligence analysts.
+The program was given authority to operate on DoD networks and is available for use in the field by military intelligence analysts.